 - The Scorpion King features a dropped chandelier which its target slips through, but then Mathayus uses the rope to dispose of a new opponent, which raises the chandelier again, catching the first guy astride.
 Ouch.

-- In the first Pirates of the Caribbean movie, Elizabeth is able to escape temporarily from the crew of the Pearl by taking advantage of a falling chandelier in her father's mansion.
+- In Pirates of the Caribbean: The Curse of the Black Pearl, Elizabeth is able to escape temporarily from the crew of the Pearl by taking advantage of a falling chandelier in her father's mansion.

 - Lampshaded and subverted in the Disney film A Kid in King Arthur's Court.
 The title character cuts the rope attached to a chandelier, but it doesn't fall, causing him to comment that "this always works in the movies".
 How the chandelier isn't falling even though its support is cut is never explained.

 - Subverted in The War of the Roses: Barbara (Kathleen Turner) prepares to drop a chandelier onto her husband, Oliver, but he moves out of the way before she can drop it.
 It ends up killing them both when, during a later fight, they both get on top of it and the supporting cables snap.
-This may not count, since they're both on top of the chandelier at the time.
+But since they're on top, this may not count.

-- In Godzilla (1998) the heroes clear a path through a host of baby Godzillas by shooting down a succession of chandeliers.
+- In Godzilla (1998) the heroes clear a path through a host of baby Zillas by shooting down a succession of chandeliers.

-- Cruelly parodied in Mars Attacks!!, as this is how the First Lady of USA (Glenn Close) dies:
+- Cruelly parodied in Mars Attacks!!, as this is how the First Lady (Glenn Close) dies:

-- The International (2009).
+- The International.
 The museum shootout is brought to an end by dropping a chandelier-like construction that suspends several projection screens on a couple of mooks.

 - Non-fatal version in Demolition Man.
 Phoenix is hiding behind an information terminal with a very large, cone shaped ceiling light overhead and a glass floor beneath (it was an underground exhibit).
 Spartan shoots the line holding the fixture up, causing it to land near Phoenix and drop him into the exhibit.